 Security Concerns Should Be Part of any MVP.
 Period.

-First of all, the security of any IoT product should be seen as a functionality, not an add-on, and treated as an inherent component of any use case.
+First of all, the security of any IoT product should be seen as a functionality, not an add-on, and treated as an inherent component of any Applications.
 Basic security good practices will vary depending on the usage of the product but should be part of any

 So why is it not the case with so many products?